-- Get on your knees and hold the cable with your right hand and put your left hand on the hips.
+- Get on your knees, hold the cable with your right hand, and put your left hand on the hips.

 - Keeping your abdominal muscles tight, pull the rope down across your body toward your side.
 Make sure your abdominal muscles are contracted.

-To perform the Russian twist ab workout on the cable machine you need one gym ball, where you can lay upon.
-Alternatively, you can do cable standing twist.
+To perform the Russian twist ab workout on the cable machine, you need one gym ball, which you can lay upon.
+Alternatively, you can do a cable standing twist.

 - Place the gym ball on the floor one big step away from the cable machine (besides the machine).

 - Lie on the ball on your back with your feet firmly on the ground.

 - Turn your torso toward the cable machine and grab the rope with both hands (keep your arms straight) in front of your chest.
 This is your starting position.